 Sec.
 2-205. - Conduct of meetings; agenda.

 Rule 6.01 Call to order.
-Promptly at the hour set for each meeting, the mayor and the members of the town commission, the town attorney, the town manager and the town clerk shall take their regular stations in the commission chambers.
+Promptly at the hour set for each meeting, the Mayor and the members of the town commission, the town attorney, the town manager and the town clerk shall take their regular stations in the commission chambers.
 The presiding officer shall take the chair and shall call the town commission to order immediately.
 In the absence of the presiding officer, the town clerk shall then determine whether a quorum is present and in that event shall call for the election of a temporary presiding officer.
 Upon the arrival of the presiding officer, the temporary presiding officer shall relinquish the chair upon the conclusion of the business immediately before the commission.

 Rule 6.02 Roll call.
 The town clerk shall call the roll of the members, and the names of those present shall be entered in the minutes.
 In the event the roll call reflects the absence of any member on official town business that fact shall be noted in the minutes.
 Any town commissioner who intends to be absent from town commission meeting shall notify the town clerk of the intended absence as soon as convenient.

-Rule 6.03 Participation by physically absent member of the town commission, town board or committee not permitted.
-A member of the town commission, town board or committee is not permitted to participate and/or vote telephonically and/or by interactive video.
+Rule 6.03 Participation by physically absent member of the town commission shall be permitted but atown board or committee shall no bet permitted.
+A member of the town commission shall be permitted but a town board or committee shall not be permitted to participate and/or vote telephonically and/or by interactive video.

 Rule 6.04 Quorum.
 A majority of the members of the town commission then in office shall constitute a quorum.
 No ordinance, resolution or motion shall be adopted by the town commission without the affirmative vote of the majority of all the members present.